Daniel-brasil/Edmonds-Karp/README.md

 The program returns the maximum flow value on standard output (stdou).

-An instance generator can be found at https://github.com/mrpritt/Fluxo_Maximo
+An instance generator can be found at https://github.com/mrpritt/Fluxo_Maximo or you can use testes folder.